 What is the Celebration of Scholarship?

-The event begins on Wednesday afternoon and includes an honorary dinner for presenters and their mentors (Wednesday evening), and continues throughout Thursday morning.
-Presentations close on Thursday afternoon, culminating with a university-wide campus event.
+The event begins Wednesday morning and includes an honorary dinner for presenters and their mentors on Thursday evening.
+The event continues through Friday morning, and concludes with a campus-wide picnic lunch on Friday.

 Why should students participate in the Celebration of Scholarship?